 THE UNIT CIRCLE

 ANALYTIC TRIGONOMETRY is an extension of right triangle trigonometry.
 It takes place on the x-y plane.
-For, trigonometry as it is actually used in calculus and physics, is not about solving triangles.
+As trigonometry is actually used in calculus and physics, it is not about solving triangles.
 It becomes the mathematical description of things that rotate or vibrate, such as light, sound, the paths of planets about the sun or satellites about the earth.
 It is necessary therefore to have angles of any size, and to extend to them the meanings of the trigonometric functions.
 We do that now.

 Let a radius of length r sweep out an angle θ in standard position, and let its endpoint have coördinates (x, y).
 The question is: How shall we now define the six trigonometric functions of θ?

 We will take our cue from the first quadrant.
 In that quadrant,

 a radius r will terminate at a point (x, y).
 Those coördinates define a right triangle.
 The right-triangle definitions of the six trigonometric functions follow.

 According to the Pythagorean theorem,

 In this way we extend the meaning of the trigonometric functions to angles that terminate in any quadrant.
 It is in terms of the coördinates (x, y) of the endpoint of a distance r from the origin.

 But before we give an example, consider this question:

 Will a function of θ depend on the length of r?